Search Engine Algorithms Are Ever-Evolving… Your SEO Should Be Too

 Social signals are increasingly important as search ranking factors, and they’re invaluable for networking and building community.
 If you haven’t signed up for social media accounts for your business, it’s time to get started.
 This guide from Hootsuite will show you which social networks are best for different industries.
 Focus your attention on networks your customers frequent the most.

 A cheap SEO agency could send your website to Google penalty-land.
-A good SEO agency, on the other hand, can transform your business.
+Good digital agencies (like us), on the other hand, can transform your business.
 Start unlocking the secrets of SEO to open up new revenue for your company.
-Get a free SEO audit from Digital Current.